srid/naivete-me/src/pages/content.md

 ### Naive intimacy vs love

-In the specific context of intimacy (i.e., sexuality and its psychic accompaniments such as love & romance), it is vital to keep in mind that naivete — which now manifests as *naive intimacy* — stands in stark contrast to **the affectional intimacy of romance lore and legend**, and requires a _"considerable finesse of focus"_ to remember to be as naive as possible in order to counteract the instinctual tendency towards love.
+In the specific context of intimacy (notably, sexuality and its psychic accompaniments such as love & romance), it is vital to keep in mind that naivete — which now manifests as *naive intimacy* in an intimate setting — stands in stark contrast to _"**the affectional intimacy of romance lore and legend**"_, and requires a _"considerable finesse of focus"_ to remember to be as naive as possible in order to counteract the instinctual tendency towards love.

 > **MARTIN:** _Is it as simple as that?_
 >